Iowa offensive coordinator Brian Ferentz discusses the one-game suspensions of offensive tackles Alaric Jackson and Tristan Wirfs. Hawk Central

 However, Iowa coach Kirk Ferentz has expressed interest in getting Petras some game action this year under the NCAA’s new redshirt rule.
 So Petras certainly can’t be discounted for a minor role in 2018.

 Ivory Kelly-Martin was listed as the No. 2 running back on the media day depth chart.
-Matthew Bain, Sports writer
+Hawk Central

 As Brian Ferentz forecasted, there is a clear No. 1 running back.